 Simulation Sciences is an interdisciplinary, accredited Master’s program taught in English for highly-qualified holders of a Bachelor’s degree in a science or engineering subject.
-The course is organized by the German Research School, the degree is awarded by RWTH Aachen University.
+The course is supported by the German Research School for Simulation Sciences, the degree is awarded by RWTH Aachen University.

-Simulation sciences is taken to mean those disciplines which, on the one hand, deal with basic methodological principles and, on the other hand, with applications of computer simulations in science and engineering.
+Simulation sciences is taken to mean those disciplines which, on the one hand, deal with basic methodological principles (e.g., numerical analysis) and, on the other hand, with applications of computer simulation in science and engineering.
 Due to the exponential development of modern high-performance computers, these disciplines are gaining ever greater significance and now represent the third pillar of research complementing experiment and theory.
 Well-known areas in which computer simulations are extensively used are, for instance, climate research, materials science and biotechnology.

-Potential employers can be found in both research and industry.
-For example, cost cutting means that computer simulations now replace expensive experiments, which makes it attractive for industry to employ well-qualified experts in the field.
+Potential employers are found in both research and industry.
+For example, efforts to reduce costs mean that computer simulations now replace expensive experiments, which makes it attractive for industry to employ well-qualified experts in the field.
 Since the program is taught in English, the graduates are moreover well qualified for the international market.

-A detailed profile of the Master's program Simulation Science can be found here.
+A detailed profile of the Master's program Simulation Sciences can be found here.